-Work is important to human.
 Work is any organized activities that leads to the creation of goods and services needed by the society for development and improvement in the standards of living.
-Work offers meaning to living and provides opportunity to meet the needs of daily living, including food, clothing and shelter.
+Work offers meaning to living and provides oppourtunity to meet the needs of daily living, including food, clothing and shelter.
 The relationship between religion and work is based on the premise that religion is a motivator for hard work and better performance in organisations (Ramlee, Osman, Salahudin, Yeng, Ling & Safizal, 2016).